jstoebel/orphanage/README.md

-# Orphanage: A simple Active Record library for storing temporary orphan records.
+# Orphanage: A simple library for storing temporary orphan records with Active Record.